 If you are among those accused of committing this type of transgression, a Ft.
 Lauderdale trespassing lawyer is ready and willing to advocate on your behalf.
-Contact an experienced defense attorney today to build your defense.
+Contact an experienced defense attorney today to learn more about your options.

 Plainly stated by Fla.
 Stat. §810.08, the crime of trespassing occurs when an individual, without authorization, invitation or license, intentionally enters into a conveyance or structure or, alternatively, after having received license, authorization or invitation which is subsequently revoked, remains in that structure or conveyance.